KCollins/openspace_rafos/3D_Printing/STLs/README.md

 | Max Lon    | -171    |

 ## Gulf of Mexico with Isobaths
-There are two files here: one with isobaths and one without.
-Both were produced using a vertical exaggeration of 20, a height of 20 mm and a base height of 2mm.
+This file was produced using a vertical exaggeration of 20, a height of 20 mm and a base height of 2mm, then simplified using default options in OrcaSlicer.
 The isobaths were added with the Raster Calculator using this expression:
 ```
 ( ("GEBCOSubIceTopo[Memory]@1" >= -2050 AND "GEBCOSubIceTopo[Memory]@1" <= -1950) OR ("GEBCOSubIceTopo[Memory]@1" >= -3050 AND "GEBCOSubIceTopo[Memory]@1" <= -2950) OR ("GEBCOSubIceTopo[Memory]@1" >= -4050 AND "GEBCOSubIceTopo[Memory]@1" <= -3950) ) * ("GEBCOSubIceTopo[Memory]@1" + 10200)
 +